DeXterYa/TTDS-project-LYRIX/README.md

 (`layout.html` is the shared layout for all other html files) `./flask/lyrix/forms.py` contains search fields (a form) in the home page.
 `./flask/lyrix/routes.py` contains all the routes in the application. `./flask/lyrix/models.py` contains fields for database.

-In this branch, I added Flask-MongoEngine to connect the application with a MongoDB database with 10 songs from Taylor Swift.
+In this branch,
+* I used [Flask-MongoEngine](http://docs.mongoengine.org/projects/flask-mongoengine/en/latest/) to connect the application with a MongoDB database with 10 songs (used as dummy data) from Taylor Swift.
-The application now keeps the search query on the web page after clicking the search button.
-MongoEngine also supports pagination.
+* The application now keeps the search query on the web page after clicking the search button.
+* The application now supports pagination of the search results.

 ## MongoDB
 There are two ways of hosting the database.
 The first one is to host the database on the [cloud](https://www.mongodb.com/),